ReactiveCocoa/reactiveswift-composable-architecture/README.md

 Paul Colton, Kaan Dedeoglu, Matt Diephouse, Josef Doležal, Eimantas, Matthew Johnson, George Kaimakas, Nikita Leonov, Christopher Liscio, Jeffrey Macko, Alejandro Martinez, Shai Mishali, Willis Plummer, Simon-Pierre Roy, Justin Price, Sven A. Schmidt, Kyle Sherman, Petr Šíma, Jasdev Singh, Maxim Smirnov, Ryan Stone, Daniel Hollis Tavares, and all of the [Point-Free](https://www.pointfree.co) subscribers 😁.

 Special thanks to [Chris Liscio](https://twitter.com/liscio) who helped us work through many strange SwiftUI quirks and helped refine the final API.

-And thanks to [Shai Mishali](https://github.com/freak4pc) and the [CombineCommunity](https://github.com/CombineCommunity/CombineExt/) project, from which we took their implementation of `Publishers.Create`, which we use in `Effect` to help bridge delegate and callback-based APIs, making it much easier to interface with 3rd party frameworks.

 ## Other libraries